Fri 2026-04-17

 They enjoy it enough to return.

-That is the basic funnel.
+Streaming platforms, such as Twitch, provide analytics that you can usually use to tell where the problem is.
 Here is how I would think about some common problems:

 -